Barbless Hooks: A Best-Practice Guide for Better Catch and Release

 How to Fish Barbless Hooks Successfully

-When the fish is ready to land, use a net if appropriate, especially for larger or more active species.
+When the fish is ready to land, use a net if that makes sense for the species and situation.
+A net can reduce stress and help control the fish more efficiently.
 If you plan to release the fish, keep it in the water as much as possible.
 Wet your hands before contact.
-Remove the hook efficiently with pliers or a dehooking tool.
-If the hook is difficult to reach, do not force it.
-Cut the leader close to the hook rather than causing additional injury.
+Remove the hook quickly with pliers or a dehooking tool.

 Best Practices for Catch and Release with Barbless Hooks